lidatong/dataclasses-json/README.md

 assert Person.from_json(lidatong.to_json()) == lidatong
 ```

 Pick whichever approach suits your taste.
+Note that there is better support for
+ the mixin approach when using _static analysis_ tools (e.g. linting, typing),
-The differences in implementation are
-invisible in usage.
+ but the differences in implementation will be invisible in _runtime_ usage.

 ## How do I...